NickBermudez/NickBermudez/README.md

 - Hello!
 I'm Nick.
-I'm a graduate of the Master of Applied Data Science program at University of Michigan.
+I'm an almost graduate of the Master of Applied Data Science program at University of Michigan.